cjvillar/blog/ChrisCodes/content/posts/cs50_arrays.md

 draft: false
 hidemeta: false
 comments: false
-description: "Some fun with C and Python."
+description: "A lesson from CS50x in C and Python."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false